NZ Coastal Flooding Exposure and Sea Level Rise Examined

 climate adaptation deep south nz

-As sea level continues to rise, coastal flooding remains a threat to New Zealand’s low-lying coastal land exposing its residents and assets.
+As sea level rises, coastal flooding threatens New Zealand’s low-lying coastal land, exposing its residents and assets.

-This was the subject of the study that the National Institute of Water and Atmospheric Research (NIWA) conducted for the Deep South Challenge.
+The National Institute of Water and Atmospheric Research (NIWA) conducted a study on this subject for the Deep South Challenge.

 The report presents the following:

-• The report presents New Zealand’s exposure to 1% annual exceedance probability (AEP) from extreme sea level elevation (ESL1) at present-day mean sea-level (MSL) around the country’s coastline, resulting from a combination of tide, storm-surge, mean sea-level anomaly and wave setup.
+• The report presents New Zealand’s exposure to a 1% annual exceedance probability (AEP) from extreme sea level elevation (ESL1) at present-day mean sea level (MSL) around the country’s coastline, resulting from a combination of tide, storm surge, mean sea-level anomaly, and wave setup.

-• AEP refers to the probability of a flooding event occurring in any year and the probability is expressed as a percentage.
-In this report, 1% AEP refers to a coastal flooding event having a 1 per cent chance of occurring in any one year.
+• AEP refers to the probability of a flooding event occurring in any year, expressed as a percentage.
+In this report, 1% AEP refers to a coastal flooding event with a 1% chance of occurring in any one year.

-• On land that has available high-resolution airborne light detection and ranging (LIDAR) digital elevation models (DEM), coastal flooding is shown at many increments of up to +3m above present-day mean sea-level rise.
-On land with without a high-resolution DEM, but with lower resolution satellite-derived (DEM) coastal flooding is mapped for +3m above present-day mean sea-level rise.
+• On land with high-resolution airborne light detection and ranging (LIDAR) digital elevation models (DEM) available, coastal flooding is shown at many increments of up to +3m above present-day mean sea-level rise.
+On land without a high-resolution DEM but with lower resolution satellite-derived (DEM), coastal flooding is mapped for +3m above present-day mean sea-level rise.

 They assessed New Zealand’s exposure to coastal flooding from extreme sea-level elevation and incremental sea-level rise using a two-step process:

-• Second, it identifies and enumerates populations, built assets and land cover exposed to coastal flooding at present-day mean sea-level (MSL) and future higher sea-levels, and national, regional and territory levels using coastal maps, graphs, and tables.
+• Second, it identifies and enumerates populations, built assets, and land cover exposed to coastal flooding at present-day mean sea level (MSL) and future higher sea levels and at national, regional, and territory levels using coastal maps, graphs, and tables.

-NIWA’s report provides comprehensive data on the exposure of New Zealand to coastal flooding from extreme sea-level elevations and various increments of sea-level rise.
+NIWA’s report provides comprehensive data on New Zealand’s exposure to coastal flooding from extreme sea-level elevations and various increments of sea-level rise.

-They used available satellite and airborne digital elevation models to create coastal maps, identifying areas, population, and assets such as buildings, transport networks, electricity grids, and three-water infrastructure that are exposed and at risk to coastal inundation.
+They created coastal maps using available satellite and airborne digital elevation models, identifying areas, populations, and assets such as buildings, transport networks, electricity grids, and three-water infrastructures that are exposed to and at risk from coastal inundation.

 This report will help researchers and practitioners locate high-risk areas that need continued focus and investigation due to climate change.

-The study also recommends that coastal inundation maps and information in the study should be updated as new LIDAR data is made available.
+The study also recommends updating coastal inundation maps and information as new LIDAR data becomes available.

-Read the entire report by clicking on the link below:
+Read the entire report by clicking the link in the “Source” below.

 Source: